thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 The early church's explosive growth, in the face of martyrdom and without political or military backing, is extremely difficult to explain without a genuine, transformative event at it's core.
-Nearly all of the apostles, and countless early Christians, were willing to suffer and die for their proclamation that Jesus rose from the dead - not for a belief inherited or coerced, but for a firsthand claim they refused to recant.
+Nearly all of the apostles, and countless early Christians, were willing to suffer and die for their proclamation that Jesus rose from the dead - not for a belief inherited or coerced, but for a first-hand claim they refused to recant.
 **People may die for a lie they believe is true, but not for a lie they know is false**.
 Their courage is strong evidence that they genuinely encountered the risen Christ.